What streaming services has the History channel?

 fuboTV: For sports fans who want to watch History channel live

-A fuboTV subscription comes with 30 hours of Cloud DVR so you can even record your favorite shows on History, and watch them later.
-You don’t always need to use your Cloud DVR. fuboTV also comes with “look back”, an on-demand feature that captures all sporting events that aired in the last 72 hours.
+A fuboTV subscription comes with 250 hours of Cloud DVR.
+So you can record favorite shows on History and watch them later.
+You don’t always need to use your Cloud DVR. fuboTV also comes with a deep on-demand library.
+For sports fans, there’s the “look back”, an on-demand feature lets you stream all sporting events that aired in the last 72 hours.

 Look over the channel lineup to see what local stations and regional sports networks are offered in your area.